IBM-Cloud/Bluemix-ServiceBroker/README.md

 # Example: Manage a Simple Broker
 In this section we are going to explain how to work with the sample broker included in this repository.

+The code for the sample broker consists of a single file only (bmx-sample-broker.py).
+The broker is written in Python and the file contains functionality to handle all the requests from Bluemix to try out the lifecycle of a private broker.
+The code is kept as simple as possible.
+Once the sample broker has been created, it advertises a "Pseudo Service" ("pseudo-service") in the Bluemix catalog.
+The service has two plans, "small" and "big", that can be provisioned.
+The provided code does not need any configuration because generated UUIDs are used for the service and plan IDs.

 ### Download and Deploy the Sample Broker
 1) Clone or download and unpack this repository.
 2) Change into the directory with the cloned/unpacked files.